kwehen/TaggingAutomation/README.md

 ### Blog Post

-The full blog can be read on [https://khenry.substack.com/p/TagAutomation](my substack).
+The full blog can be read on [my substack](https://khenry.substack.com/p/TagAutomation).